 Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.

-Explore deck-defying discoveries, world-class dining, and the best cruise entertainment onboard Allure of the Seas® - the most awarded ship in the world.
+Explore deck-defying discoveries, world-class dining and the best cruise entertainment onboard Allure of the Seas® – the most awarded ship in the world.

 Cruise ID: 33025

-As of November 11, 2023*, the automatic service gratuity of $18.00 USD per person, per day for guests in non-suites staterooms and Junior Suite, or $20.50 USD per person, per day for guests in Suites, will be applied to each guest's SeaPass account on a daily basis.
+The automatic service gratuity of $18.00 USD per person, per day for guests in non-suites staterooms and Junior Suite, or $20.50 USD per person, per day for guests in Suites, will be applied to each guest's SeaPass account on a daily basis.
 The gratuity applies to individual guests of all ages and stateroom categories.
 As a way to reward our crew members for their outstanding service, gratuities are shared among dining, bar & culinary services staff, stateroom attendants and other hotel services teams who work behind the scenes to enhance the cruise experience.

 In the unlikely event that a guest onboard being charged the daily automatic gratuity does not receive satisfactory service, the guest may request to modify the daily amount at their discretion by visiting Guest Services onboard and will be able to do so until the morning of their departure.
 Guests who have pre-paid their gratuity will not see a daily charge during their cruise.